vinceskahan/v5wiki/csv.md

 _binding_ - The binding determines whether the file will be updated with every LOOP packet or archive record.
 Possible values are `loop` or `archive`.
 Default is `loop`

 _filename_ - The full path of the file.
-Default is `/var/tmp/realtime.txt`
+Default is `/var/tmp/data.csv`

 _mode_ - Indicates whether to `append` or `overwrite` each time data is written to file.
 Default is `append`.

 _header_ - Indicates whether to include a header with the name of each field at the beginning of the file.
 Default is `True`.

-_append_datestamp_ - Indicates whether the file should include a timestamp of the form YYYY-mm.
-Default is `True`.
+_append_datestamp_ - Indicates whether the file should include a timestamp of the form YYYY-mm, so that `/var/tmp/data.csv` becomes `/var/tmp/data-2017-01.csv`, `/var/tmp/data-2017-02.csv`, etc.  Default is `True`.